Computer Programming with Python

 PEP 8 style guide,

-Lecture 2 Branching and conditionals, loops, ranges; Comparison/Boolean Operators; Data structures:lists, tuples;list comprehensions Array exercises
+Week 2 Branching and conditionals, loops, ranges; Comparison/Boolean Operators; Data structures: lists, tuples; list comprehensions Array exercises • Loop-based problem solving (max, sum, reverse) • Off-by-one error debugging

 Ch 06 (Iteration) + Ch 08 (Lists)